jsarver/cherpy/README.md

 ## token created
 client.login()

-# search for any incident object object name, limit to 10 (0 for all)
+# search for any incident object name, limit to 10 (0 for all)
 search_object(client, object_name="Incident", pageSize=10)

 # search for any incident containg the word desktop and rerning the fields IncidentID and ownedbyteam